xx00a/Group6/uml/use_case_population_report.md

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As a **demographic analyst** I want to produce a *Population Report* with many different criterias, in order to get a better understanding of the demography of population and provide this information further to other departments in my organisation.
+As an **administrator** I want to produce a *Population Report* with many different criterias, in order to get a better understanding of the demography of population and provide this information further to other departments in my organisation.

 ### Scope